nus-cs2113-AY2223S2/ip/docs/README.md

 # User Guide

 Duke is a useful tool to keep track of a variety of tasks, helping you to plan your day and boost your productivity.
-It leverages optimised CLI performance to bring to you all the best features of any task manager in a small but powerful package!
+It leverages optimised CLI performance to bring to you all the best features of any task manager in a small but powerful package!!s

 ## Features